nestjs/docs.nestjs.com/compiler/api/README.md

 # API Documentation Compiler

-The API compiler is a script which generates a HTML documentation directly from the nestjs sources code.
+The API compiler is a script which generates HTML documentation directly from the nestjs source code.
 The script takes advantage of [Dgeni](https://github.com/angular/dgeni), a documentation framework used by AngularJS, Angular 2-x and Angular Material.